 Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

-6.1 Definition of consciousness
+6.1.
+Definition of consciousness

-If we inspect our minds while we are not doing anything in particular, we will find that there are many mental processes going on simultaneously as resting-state mental processes, such as thinking casually, experiencing light mood, perceiving trivial sensations (inactive vision, soft sound, light touch, etc. from the uneventful surroundings), being aware of space and time, being aware of self, and being aware of these on-going conscious mental processes.
-When there is a strong enough stimulus, either external (a flash of light, a loud call, a sharp pain, etc.) or internal (a popping-up thought of an urgent task, a sudden reliving of an exciting incident, a pang of sorrow, etc.), there is a mental process or mental processes that register this stimulus, direct our attention to, and keep our concentration on that stimulus, and our mind will become less aware of the resting-state mental processes that are not related to the stimulus.
+If we inspect our mind while we are not doing anything in particular, we will find that there are many mental processes going on simultaneously as resting-state mental processes, such as thinking casually, experiencing light mood, perceiving trivial sensations (inactive vision, soft sound, light touch, etc. from the uneventful surroundings), being aware of space and time, being aware of self, and being aware of these on-going conscious mental processes.
+When there is a strong enough stimulus, either external (a flash of light, a loud call, a sharp pain, etc.) or internal (a popping-up thought of an urgent task, a sudden reliving of a past exciting incident, a pang of sorrow, etc.), there is a mental process or mental processes that register the stimulus, direct our attention to, and keep our concentration on that stimulus, and our mind will become less aware of the resting-state mental processes that are not related to the stimulus.
 For example, when there is an exciting news on the television and we turn to watch it, we may not be aware of the sounds in the surroundings, not register the pain in our back, and not feel any emotion that we had before.
-In some circumstances, some of these mental processes may even cease functioning for a while, such as when we are overwhelmed by a strong emotion, we may be stunned and unable to think for a while, or when we are intensely concentrating on solving a difficult problem, we may not experience any mood for that period of time.
+So, normally, when we are conscious, there are many mental processes going on in a dynamic state – some become dominant for some time and some become marginal or even disappear for some time.
 But, whether we are doing nothing in particular or concentrating on something, there is one mental process that is always working when we are conscious.
-That mental process functions to be consciously aware of the functions of other mental processes (such as a visual perception, an emotion, and a thought) and the function of itself, with the awareness of what their phenomenal characteristics are like occurring.
-But, as discussed in section 3.2, when we are consciously aware of something, we also consciously experience that thing too.
-Therefore, when we are conscious, there is always one mental process occurring that functions to be consciously aware of and consciously experience mental process functions (including that of itself).
-In this theory, this mental process will be called consciousness mental process, and it can be defined as:
+That mental process functions to be aware of and experience the functions of other mental processes (such as a visual perception, an auditory perception, a touch perception, an emotion perception, and a recollection of a past event) and of itself, with three important characteristics as stated in section 3.1.
+The three important characteristics are as follows:

-To reiterate, when the consciousness mental process functions to be aware of and experience qualia, awareness and experiences of qualia, with the awareness of what the qualia’s phenomenal characteristics are like occurring, occur.
-From the definitions of conscious awareness and conscious experiences in section 3.2, it can thus be concluded that the consciousness mental process is the mental process that functions to create conscious awareness and experiences.
-(N.B.
-From now on, whenever conciseness is required, the term “conscious awareness and conscious experiences” will be abbreviated to “conscious awareness and experiences”.)
-But, in a normal condition, the consciousness mental process creates conscious awareness and experiences of several mental process functions (such as those of a visual perception, an auditory perception, a perception of time, a perception of self, and an emotion) simultaneously.
-So, in a normal condition, the consciousness mental process creates the composite of all conscious awareness and experiences.
-If we defined that “consciousness” is what the consciousness mental process creates – then “consciousness” is the composite of all conscious awareness and experiences.
+Now, when the consciousness mental process functions to be consciously aware of and consciously experiences something, there is a special kind of mental awareness and experience occurring – the mental awareness and experience that are associated with the three important characteristics as stated above – which, according to the definitions in section 3.2, is called conscious awareness and conscious experience, respectively.
+Thus, in other words, the consciousness mental process functions to create conscious awareness and conscious experiences.
+But, in a normal condition, the consciousness mental process creates conscious awareness and conscious experiences of several mental processes’ functions (such as those of a visual perception, an auditory perception, a touch perception, an emotion perception, and a recollection of a past event) simultaneously.
+So, in a normal condition, the consciousness mental process creates the composite of all conscious awareness and conscious experiences.
+If we defined that “consciousness” is what the consciousness mental process creates – then “consciousness” is the composite of all conscious awareness and conscious experiences.
 This is the definition of “consciousness” in this theory: